 Why should your boss send you to #MPB2B?

-Marketing today is tough.
+Marketing today is always changing.
 For many marketers --whether they are just starting out or they have twenty+ years under their belt--there is a gap between what they already know and what they need to know to be the best marketer for your business.
 At B2B Marketing Forum we will have sessions designed to help bridge that gap, whether there is a need for better content curation, innovative demandgen campaigns, or creating a winning marketing strategy.
-Check out our 2017 program to get an idea of what you can expect in 2018 (keep in mind that we have all new sessions each year).
+Check out our 2018 program to get an idea of what you can expect in 2019 (keep in mind that we have all new sessions each year).

 Advice and connections are invaluable.
 At #mpb2b attendees have the chance to meet, network, and get advice from hundreds of B2B marketers, from companies like Adobe, Deloitte, Duke Energy, Google, IBM, SAP, Vanguard, and more.
 They also have the chance to speak with and get demos from leading technology providers.
 From lunch-and-learns to speed networking, introverts and extroverts alike will be able to create connections that they can turn to for advice for years to come.